ethan201not404/Math-Mentorship-2024/README.md

 Mentors will assist mentees in developing their goals by providing knowledge, advice, and resources.
 At the closing ceremony, mentees will present their research projects to the group.

 ## My Reasearch Topic
-My research topic is Integer Partitions.
+My research topic is Integer Partitions, Insights from Discrete Mathematics.

-I would like to extend huge thanks to my mentor, Claire Zhao, for her guidance and mentorship!
+I would like to extend huge thanks to my mentor, Claire Zhao, University of Tronto, for her guidance and mentorship!

 [View PDF](2024MathMentorshipByEthanLi.pdf)